 Władysław II's rule (1386-1434) marked the beginning of the Polish-Lithuanian union, creating what was Europe's largest country at the time.
-Together, the Poles and Lithuanians managed to keep invaders, such as against the Germans in 1409, the Polish-Lithuanian state rallied to their support, raising an army of 150,000 against the Germans' force of 80,000.
-The armies met at Grunwald (near the present-day Polish village of Stębark) in 1410.
+Together, the Poles and Lithuanians managed to keep invaders, such as the present-day Polish village of Stębark) in 1410.
 The ensuing daylong conflict resulted in a crushing defeat for the Knights.

 Battle of Grunwald: Meanwhile, the Teutonic Knights continued to invade Polish-Lithuanian territory on the pretext of Christianizing any pagan inhabitants.
-When residents rebelled

-Skirmishes with the Teutonic Knights continued for decades, vet by the mid-15th century, the weakened Knights had relinguished territories. most notably the port of Gdańsk, thus restoring Poland's access to the Baltic Sea.
-During the late 15th century.
-Poland's first Seim or Parliament (see Political and Social
+When residents rebelled against the Germans in 1409, the Polish-Lithuanian state rallied to their support, raising an Army of 150,000 against the Germans' force of 80,000.
+The armies met at Grunwald (near with the Skirmishes Teutonic Knights continued for decades, vet by the mid-15th century. the Knights weakened had relinauished territories. most notably the port of Gdańsk, thus restoring Poland's access to the Baltic Sea.
+During the late 15th century, Poland's first Sejm or Parliament (see Political and Social